devleaks/followthegreens/docs/index.md

 The goal of Release 2 is to supply taxi speed information to the pilot in addition to the direction (follow the greens).
 The speed information is supplied with two _indicators_:

-- The *speed of the «rabbit»* light (the faster the rabbit, the faster you should run to catch it up, the slower the rabbit, the slower you should go.)
+- The *«speed of the «rabbit»* light (the faster the rabbit, the faster you should run to catch it up, the slower the rabbit, the slower you should go.)
-- The *length of the rabbit run* (the longer the rabbit, the more you can keep up with that speed, do not expect speed change.)
+- The *«length of the rabbit run* (the longer the rabbit, the more you can keep up with that speed, do not expect speed change.)

 The control of the speed works as follow: